PmagPy/PmagPy-docs/example_notebooks/published_notebooks.md

 Inclination shallowing
 ^^^

-This notebook analyzes data from a Mesoproterozoic sandstone and applies a new approach to provide elliptical pole position uncertainty associated with inclination shallowing that incorporates output from the elongation-inclination method (*external link to Github*).
+This notebook analyzes data from a Mesoproterozoic sandstone and estimates elliptical pole position uncertainty associated with inclination shallowing using the elongation-inclination method (*external link to Github*).
 :::

 :::{grid-item-card}